mary-annenc/Knes381/thirdfile.md

-# Trying to practice to make sure I undertsand this #
+# Trying to practice to make sure I understand this #
 ## This is the third file I am making ##
 ### Heading 3 ###
 #### Heading 4 ####